It was a perfect meal.

 Fried chicken, mashed potatoes, fresh-from-the-garden green beans with melted butter, right-off-the-stalk corn on the cob, homemade wheat bread, and apple pie for dessert.
 Hmmm.

-Martha and me have been cooking together for well nigh over forty years now.
+Martha and I have been cooking together for well nigh over forty years now.
 Married young by today’s standards, we’ve stuck together through thick and thin.
 Good, home cooked meals have helped us along when precious little else did.

 This particular meal made me more grateful than ever for her presence and comfort.
 I’ve become a stranger in this world.
 If it weren’t for Martha, I’d have given up.

 They were a young couple, thirty-something, wearing tailored clothes and toting along the designated two kids, girls, seven and ten.
 The whole family exuded bubbly charm while freely sprinkling their opinions over pretty much everything.
-Martha and I don’t entertain often, but Jeffery labored as a freelance writer for some kind of on-line food forum.
+Martha and I don’t entertain often, but Jeffery labored as a freelance writer for some kind of online food forum.
 He’d heard about our humble, country-style life and was looking for a story.
 I figured, why not?
 What harm could be done?
 Martha tells me I’m clueless.
 Guess she’s right.

 We’re not Amish; we just live close to the land.
 A fair sized garden, chickens, bees, and a milk cow keep us plenty busy.
 Since the kids grew up and away, we don’t need much.

 Jeffery’s wife, Celeste, steered her husband into the kitchen with little effort.
 The kids trailed along behind.
-Celeste “oohed and aahed” over the hanging herbs, while Jeffery, with wide eyes, took in our native scene, mouth hanging open, like a man encountering the back woods for the first time.
+Celeste “oohed and aahed” over the hanging herbs, while Jeffery, with wide eyes, took in our native scene, mouth hanging open, like a man encountering the backwoods for the first time.
 He glanced at Celeste nearly every time he spoke.
 Asking permission, I suppose.
 Celeste seemed inclined to allow him a modicum of freedom, even in the wilds of rural Illinois.

 Martha spread the table in grand style.
 Everyone dug in with relish.
 Well, almost everyone.
-The seven year old touched and fingered and squished her way across the landscape of her plate.
-The ten year old, a plumper version of Celeste, had such no inhibitions about the provender.
+The seven-year-old touched and fingered and squished her way across the landscape of her plate.
+The ten-year-old, a plumper version of Celeste, had such no inhibitions about the provender.
 Soon, a stack of clean bones lay on one side while a second slice of apple pie lay on the other.